 Running for 230 kilometres (140 miles) from north to south through the centre of the country, this proverbial avenue of volcanic peaks is home to the country’s most iconic climbing destinations, including the big three: Chimborazo, Cayambe, Cotopaxi.

-Oftentimes climbers heading to this unique part of South America opt to spend about a month in the mountains, climbing all three of the aforementioned volcanos or substituting one of them for another of the six main peaks found along the way.
+Climbers heading to this unique part of South America often spend about a month in the mountains, climbing Ecuador’s three tallest mountains or substituting one for another of the six main peaks found along the way.

-While the climbing and trekking season is quickly coming to an end in the Northern Hemisphere, December and January (along with June, July and August) are the best months to head out and climb an Ecuadorian volcano!
+While the climbing and trekking season is quickly winding down in the Northern Hemisphere, December and January (along with June, July and August) are the best months to head out and climb an Ecuadorian volcano!

-Situated on the southwestern edge of La Avenida de los Volcanes, Chimborazo is the highest mountain in Ecuador and the only one that exceeds 6,000 metres (19,700 feet) in elevation.
+Situated on the southwestern edge of Avenida de Los Volcanes, Chimborazo is the highest mountain in Ecuador and the only one that exceeds 6,000 metres (19,700 feet) in elevation.

 The inactive stratovolcano, which sits just 150 kilometres (93 miles) southwest of Quito, is easily the most popular climbing destination in the country and is usually the highlight of any climbing trip to Ecuador.

-Most guides opt to meet clients in the Quito before providing transport along the scenic Pan-American highway, which runs through the heart of the Ecuadorian Andes, providing panoramic vistas along the way.
+Most guides meet clients in Quito before providing transport along the scenic Pan-American highway, which runs through the heart of the Ecuadorian Andes, providing panoramic vistas along the way.

-The vast majority of climbers heading to Chimbarazo tend to take the normal route, which is known as El Castillo.
-There are six other routes that climb up the mountain, but El Castillo requires the lowest level of technical ability and is, overall, the easiest.
+The vast majority of climbers heading to Chimbarazo take the normal route, known as El Castillo.
+Six other trails climb up the mountain, but El Castillo requires the lowest level of technical ability and is the easiest.

-The ridge can be followed all the way up to the Veintimilla summit, which is the main stopping point for most climbers, in spite of being a few metres lower than the Whymper summit, which is the true top of the volcano.
+Climbers then follow the ridge up to the Veintimilla summit, which is the main stopping point, despite being a few metres lower than the Whymper summit, which is the actual top of the volcano.

-While the climb is rated as a Class II ascent, some previous glacier travel and ice climbing experience is necessary, along with a high level of physical fitness and previous acclimatisation.
-Being full acclimatised is the best indicator of whether a trip to the top of Chimborazo is successful or not.
+Some previous glacier travel and ice climbing experience are necessary, along with a high level of physical fitness and prior acclimatisation.
+Being fully acclimatised is the best indicator of whether a trip to the top of Chimborazo is successful.